COVIDAnalytics/DELPHI/README.md

 Documentation is contained in the pdf document: DELPHI_Explainer.

-Code created by Michael Lingzhi Li, Hamza Tazi Bouardi, and Omar Skali Lami
+Code created by Michael Lingzhi Li, Hamza Tazi Bouardi, and Omar Skali Lami.